 In the UK the three main types of mills are those producing tissue products, cardboard and newsprint.
-There are two newsprint mills: Palm Paper in Norfolk and UPM in north Wales.
+There are two newsprint mills: Palm Paper in Norfolk and UPM in north Wales (converting to cardboard in the autumn of 2021).
 Both use 100% recycled fibre, mainly newspapers and magazines.
-The cardboard sector includes: DS Smith with mills including Kemsley in Kent; SAICA at Partington; Smurfit Kappa with a plant in Birmingham and in Kent; and northern mills including Sonoco.
+The cardboard sector includes: DS Smith with a mill at Kemsley in Kent; SAICA at Partington; Smurfit Kappa with a mill in Birmingham and in Kent; and northern mills including Sonoco.

 Tissue mills use recovered paper and/or virgin pulp to produce tissue.
 The main source of recycled material for this sector is office waste paper.
-Mills in this sector include SCA, Kimberly Clark and Disley.
+Mills in this sector include Essity, Kimberly Clark and Northwood.

-Waste paper, or paper for recycling, price indicators shown below are for material ex works usually baled or supplied to a mill specification.
+Waste paper prices – ‘recovered paper’ or ‘paper for recycling’ prices – are shown using the above links, as indicators of prices that may be achieved for material, ex works usually baled or supplied to a mill specification.
+Merchant prices are for delivered in.
 Prices can vary regionally.
 Contractual arrangements may differ.
-Price guides are compiled by letsrecycle.com and are not guaranteed. letsrecycle.com started publishing export prices in 2004.
+Price indicator guides are compiled by letsrecycle.com and are not guaranteed. letsrecycle.com started publishing export prices in 2004.
 We welcome feedback, email: email@example.com.